September 8, 2025, 10:53 am | Read time: 2 minutes

 The reason for the payment is the major disruption at the payment service provider about two weeks ago.
 On the weekend of August 23 and 24, a faulty system update caused a temporary outage in PayPal’s payment processing.
 The provider confirmed on its website that both customer transactions and cooperation with banks in Germany were affected.
 Transfers worth billions were reportedly not executed.

 As compensation, PayPal is therefore reimbursing a large number of affected users with the mentioned 10-euro credit.
-The company’s email states that they regret the inconvenience and thank customers for their patience.
+The company’s email states that they regret the inconvenience and thank users for their patience.
 The credit has already been applied to the account.

 Internet Disruption at Home?
 These 5 Tips Can Help